 The school provides a caring secure environment in which we encourage all members of our community to treat each other with respect.
 We want everyone to be confident individuals who are able to contribute positively to the school and community.
-We promote and model positive behaviour in all that we do.
+We promote positive behaviour through our behaviour management system and our daily collective worship.
 Anti-bullying education takes place regularly in school, specifically through PSHE, ICT and RE lessons.
 Discussions in class time are also used to explore issues, challenge stereotypes and to prevent discrimination.
 Our Restorative Approach and Peer Mentor system helps us to manage relationships effectively so that bullying remains rare.